Le vent se lève ! … Il faut tenter de vivre !

 Do not crave immortal life, my soul, but use to the full the resources of what is possible.

-The urgency of Valéry's poem also reflects that of others:
+The urgency of Valéry's poem is shared:

 ?אם אין אני לי, מי לי? וכשאני לעצמי, מה אני? ואם לא עכשיו, אימתי